chargebee/distributed-gitflow/README.md

     - Contents - Read & Write
     - Metadata - Read Only
     - Pull Requests - Read & Write
   - We already have a GitHub App created called Distributed Git Flow.
 It is recommended to use this App while adding Distributed Git Flow to other repositories.
 The credential of this app is stored as an organization secret which can be accessed using `secrets.DISTRIBUTED_GITFLOW_GH_APP_CREDENTIALS_TOKEN`.
-See https://github.com/chargebee/chargebee-integration/blob/master/.github/workflows/pr.yml#L27.
+See this [example](https://github.com/chargebee/chargebee-integration/blob/master/.github/workflows/pr.yml#L27).
     - Please note that you need to give this bot the access to your repository.
 Go to Organization Settings &#8594; GitHub Apps (under Third Party Access) &#8594; Distributed Git Flow &#8594; Configure &#8594; Add the repository in selected repositories.

 * `SLACK_BOT_TOKEN`